MyCircuitsTV/DIY_Ecohydraulics/README.md

 ## License

-This project is licensed under the GNU License - see the [LICENSE.md](LICENSE) file for details.
+This project is licensed under the GNU General Public License - see the [LICENSE.md](LICENSE) file for details.

 ## Contact